imodeljs/simple-viewer-app/README.md

 ## Development Setup

-* Use the [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/#developer-registration) page to register your application and create a sample project.
+1. (Optional) Create a sample project using the procedure at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/#developer-registration).
+This step is not needed if you already have a project to test with.

+2. (Recommended) Register your application at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/#developer-registration).

+    For the purpose of running this sample on localhost, ensure your registration includes http://localhost:3000/signin-oidc as a valid redirect URI.

     Note: If you are just testing on localhost you can use the default registration included in this sample.
 However, it's recommended that you complete the registration, especially since registration is a requirement before the application can be deployed.
 For more information, see the section on [authorization](https://imodeljs.github.io/iModelJs-docs-output/learning/common/accesstoken/).

-* Edit [src/common/configuration.ts](./src/common/configuration.ts) to set the values you obtain after registration.
+3. Edit [src/common/configuration.ts](./src/common/configuration.ts) to set the values you obtain from the registration process.

-* Install the dependencies
+4. Install the dependencies
   ```sh
   npm install
   ```

-* Start the application
+5. Start the application
   ```sh
   npm start
   ```
   The above script automatically starts both the Web and Electron applications.

+  Note: The Electron version is meant to run on desktops, but will currently not work within a virtual machine.

 ![](./docs/header.png)